GregGh95/GregGh95.github.io/_pages/non-menu-page.md

 Stand for Ukraine
 ==

-Support and donations for Ukraine fight for prosperity, indipendence, and liberty against the brutal and barbaric russian invasion through:
+Support and donations for Ukraine's fight for prosperity, indipendence, and liberty against the brutal and barbaric russian invasion through:

 1) [UNITED24](https://u24.gov.ua/)